NikaGoldring/GammarusPulex_DEB-GUTS-T/README.md

 # GammarusPulex_DEB-GUTS-T
-This repository holds the code used to derive and analyze the scientific data presented in the ECOMOD publication: "How relevant are temperature corrections of toxicity parameters in population models for environmental risk assessment of chemicals?"
+This repository holds the code used to derive and analyze the scientific data presented in the ECOMOD publication: "How relevant are temperature corrections of toxicity parameters in population models for environmental risk assessment of chemicals?" (currently under review after resubmission)

 The simulation raw data are stored in a Mendeley repository: Mangold-Döring, Annika; Buddendorf, Willem Bas; van den Brink, Paul; Baveco, Johannes M (2024), “GammarusPulex_DEB_GUTS_T_simulations”, Mendeley Data, V1, doi: 10.17632/8rymxsx46j.1